precice/tutorials/quickstart/README.md

 This is the first step you may want to try if you are new to preCICE: install preCICE and some solvers, and run a simple coupled case.

-To get a feeling what preCICE does, watch a [short presentation](https://www.youtube.com/watch?v=FCv2FNUvKA8), a [longer talk on the fundamentals](https://www.youtube.com/watch?v=9EDFlgfpGBs), or [click through a tutorial in your browser](http://run.precice.org/).
+To get a feeling what preCICE does, watch a [short presentation](https://www.youtube.com/watch?v=FCv2FNUvKA8) or a [longer talk on the fundamentals](https://www.youtube.com/watch?v=9EDFlgfpGBs).

 ## Installation